 Understanding Cholesterol: Diagnosis and Treatment

-Another group of drugs called fibric acid derivatives are occasionally used to increase HDL cholesterol and lower triglyceride levels.
+Fibric acid derivatives.
+Doctors occasionally prescribe these to raise HDL cholesterol and lower triglyceride levels.
 They also mildly lower LDL.

-Zetia (ezetimibe) is a drug that directly blocks the absorption of cholesterol in the small intestine.
-Usually it is used in combination with a statin -- getting up to an additional 25% reduction of cholesterol.
-Zetia is also controversial, however, because of a lack of evidence that it decreases the risk of heart attack or death from heart disease.
+Zetia (ezetimibe).
+This drug limits the amount of cholesterol the small intestine can absorb.
+People who take it also usually take a statin, which can result reduce cholesterol another 25%.
+Zetia is controversial, however, because of a lack of evidence that it lowers the risk of heart attack or death from heart disease.